 Links to grow on

-“She’s Not Shy, She’s Thoughtful” by Teacher TomThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+“She’s Not Shy, She’s Thoughtful” by Teacher TomThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter